 10. Zit Zappers

-Understandably, this list is not exhaustive, but gives a real glimpse into what seems to be a constant march of medical breakthroughs that occur almost every day.
+What are the most significant recent breakthroughs in medicine?
+Understandably, this list is not exhaustive but gives a real glimpse into what seems to be a constant march of medical breakthroughs that occur almost every day.
+These recent advances in medicine and the latest medical discoveries provide treatment for diseases and also help prevent them!